Marianne Jean-Baptiste: Career

 Jean-Baptiste relocated for work reasons to the United States and lives in Los Angeles with her husband and two daughters.
 She honed her American accent and starred in the American television series Without a Trace as FBI agent Vivian Johnson.
 More recently, the actress has appeared in such films and television shows as Takers (2010), Secrets in the Walls (2010), and Harry's Law (2012).

-She was praised for her stage performance in the 2013 National Theatre production of James Baldwin's play The Amen Corner, directed by Rufus Norris.
-As a friend of Angela Bassett, Jean-Baptiste attended Women's Image Network Awards and on Bassett's behalf picked up an award, reading Bassett's poetic acceptance speech for her winning role in the 2013 film Betty & Coretta.
+She was praised for her stage performances in the New York Shakespeare Festival's 2010 productions of The Winter's Tale and The Merchant of Venice and in the 2013 National Theatre production of James Baldwin's play The Amen Corner, directed by Rufus Norris.
+As a friend of Angela Bassett, Jean-Baptiste attended the 2013 Women's Image Network Awards and on Bassett's behalf picked up an award, reading Bassett's poetic acceptance speech for her winning role in the 2013 film Betty & Coretta.
 She played Detroit police chief Karen Dean in RoboCop (2014).

 Jean-Baptiste teamed up again with Mike Leigh when she played the lead role in his 2024 film Hard Truths.
 In October 2024, Jean-Baptiste was given the "Virtuoso Award" at the San Diego International Film Festival.
 She garnered renewed critical acclaim and awards for her role, winning Best Actress awards from New York Film Critics Circle, Los Angeles Film Critics Association, and National Society of Film Critics, becoming the first Black actress to win the critics' trifecta.
 Additionally, she garnered Best Actress nominations from the Critics Choice Awards and the British Academy Film Awards.
+She also received high praise for her performance in the 2025 West End revival of Arthur Miller's All My Sons.